Ocean-Data-Lab/ooipy/docs/source/install_instructions.rst

 Install Instruction
 -------------------
-OOIPY is designed to run on Python > 3.7 To install OOIPY, run the following command.
+OOIPY is designed to run on Python version 3.9 and above.
+To install OOIPY, run the following command:

 .. code-block :: bash